horacephair/horacephair.github.io/text.markdown

 # <a name="will_happen"></a><span title="I say yes, because I believe in sailboats.">HPVII will happen.</span>

 > O my friends etcetera
-> Seriously?
-You were doubting that Columbus Day would come this year?
-> You were doubting the Saluthaus would open up for you to celebrate
-> this day of ambivalent origins and celebrated present?
-> Please.
-Have some faith.
-This will be our seventh year.
 >
 > The U.S. holiday of Columbus Day falls on Monday, October 13.
 This is
 > relevant to us because some places of work and study allow that as a